Bernie Sanders on Youth Employment

 Immigration policy is tied to youth employment because there are millions of young, undocumented immigrants who came to this country as children and due to their legal status, are unable to pursue educational and work opportunities that would allow them and our economy to prosper.

 How do we bring these undocumented kids out of the shadows?

-Bernie supported the DREAM Act in 2007 and in 2011, he co-sponsored the reintroduction of the DREAM Act.
-In a 2015 speech, Bernie said the proposed bill recognizes: “American kids who deserve the right to legally be in the country they know as home.”
-In the same speech Bernie promised that if Congress did not pass comprehensive immigration reform, if elected President, he would use executive powers to provide “deportation relief to the parents of U.S. citizens, legal permanent residents and so-called DREAMers.”
+In a 2015 speech to the National Association of Latino Elected and Appointed Officials, Bernie shared his approval of the DREAM Act as a way to recognize “American kids who deserve the right to legally be in the country they know as home.”
+In the same speech Bernie promised that if Congress did not pass comprehensive immigration reform, if elected President, he would use executive powers to protect the parents of U.S. citizens, legal permanent residents and so-called DREAMers from deportation.